 Because of backward compatibility it should be as it is, different notations for the same is not necessary!
 Assignment of a function-“pointer” and execution of a function-“pointer” is clearer, if we use apply!

+COMMENT TF160:

+We assume/expect that this CR will not become part of the core language but will become part of an extension or be added to an extension (e.g. OO extension).

 8190: Expression Bodies